jkunimune/Djastiz/README.md

 The last major grammatical structure to be discussed here is the conjunction.
 Conjunctions are a small class of diverse words that transform phrases or sets of phrases.
 While they share some similarities, the three conjunctions are different enough that I might as well explain each separately.

 The first and most recognizably conjugative conjunction is the `to`-`ish`-`id` construction: `to`, followed by a list of `ish`-separated phrases, followed by `id`.
 All of the inner phrases must be of the same type (e.g. noun phrase, modifier clause, preposition), and the construction acts as the same type of each of its components, with a meaning equivalent to the combination of the meanings of all of the inner phrases.
 In other words, `to` means "both", and `ish` means "and", assuming there is an `id` on the end.
 It should be noted that `to`-`ish`-`id` constructions can be used with set-manipulation articles and, in fact, do so quite well.
-For example, `to oudis ish iogu id pip` refers to hopes and dreams individually.
+For example, `to oudis ish iogu id dot` refers to hopes and dreams individually.

 The second conjunction may be more difficult to understand for English speakers.
 This is the `aj`-`id` construction, which functions much like the quotation mark in English.
 Unlike the quotation mark, however, `aj`-`id` constructions must be spoken aloud.
 Any phrase in any language between the `aj` and the `id` should not be interpreted as actual Djastiz grammar, but rather as a sequence of letters or sounds.
 The entire phrase acts as a noun and references the phrase contained within.
 This is most commonly used for quoting dialogue and discussing language. `aj`-`id` constructions also concatenate with each other and other noun phrases, like so: `zad iu aj peigsaz e ukiaj iu id sob`